MyAllianceAus/NSW-Small-Business-Energy-Alliance/_pages/join.markdown

 <p><b>Click here to view our plans which include:</b></br>

 </p>
-           * access to our campaigns for cheaper group rates.</br>
+           * access to our campaigns for cheaper group rates.
-           * personally tailored one off rate review & offers.</br>
+           * personally tailored one off rate review & offers.
-           * 1-off invoice validation reviews.</br>
+           * 1-off invoice validation reviews.
-           * ongoing bill validation services , ensuring your retailer continues to bill you appropriately.<br>
+           * ongoing bill validation services , ensuring your retailer continues to bill you appropriately.
-           * advocacy support when things with your retailer dont go as planned.</br>
+           * advocacy support when things with your retailer dont go as planned.
-           * Annual consumption on request and annual consumption reviews.</br>
-           * On request energy audits using cutting edge technology and reporting.</br>
-           * access to any upcoming member only benefits through our third party partners.</br>
+           * Annual consumption on request and annual consumption reviews. n request energy audits using cutting edge technology and reporting. access to any upcoming member only benefits through our third party partners.
-           * Talk to us to design a tailored solution for your needs, email us at support@myalliance.com.au.</br>
+           * Talk to us to design a tailored solution for your needs, email us at support@myalliance.com.au.

 <b><p> Click to View our Subscription Plans to Access all Other paid member services & Benenfits </b></p>